Period Products Cost Calculator

-Every day, about 300 million women and girls menstruate. 🩸 And nearly 80% of them will have to choose, during their lifetime, between menstruation products, such as tampons or pads, and buying necessities.
+Every day, about. 🩸 And nearly 80% of them will have to choose, during their lifetime, between menstruation products, such as tampons or pads, and buying necessities.

 Yet, the times and mindsets are changing, and hopefully, notable shifts are made or about to be made.
-At the end of the last year, on 24th November, Scotland became the first country to make menstrual sanitary products free.
+At the end of the last year,.

 And the movement spreads further.
-From the 19th April 2021, Lidl Ireland followed the trend and launched a new project.
+From the 19th April 2021,followed the trend and launched a new project.
 A coupon is available through the Lidl Plus app, allowing once a month to exchange it for a box of sanitary pads or tampons.

 The US remain on the other team.
 At the moment, 35 states impose a sales tax 💸 on menstruation sanitary products, considering them luxury items, also described as nonessential.
 Yet, aren't they as necessary as access to toilet paper or everyday groceries?

 On the 20th October 2020, the US celebrated its second National Period Day to help raise awareness about period poverty.
 It's about bloody time!